I've never been a fan of VIPER. Furthermore, I've always agreed with a widely believed opinion that VIPER is overkill for most screens of any app.

 - N-times more files, protocols, etc. Frankly, I haven't reached the moment of uncomfortable build times or any other problems caused by a project size.
 Probably because my 6-core i9 is fast.

 - Higher entry barrier.
 I've faced two cases when it wasn't easy for new developers to dive into VIPER at our project.
 BTW I've heard a legend that it is Russians who invented VIPER as a strong evidence of accidental complexity.

 Will I Use It in the Next Project?

 Strongly depends on the project, but I would love to.

-If it's mid-large size new project - definitely YES.
-Using VIPER on a small project with low budget is almost pointless.
+If it's a mid-large size new project - then it makes a lot of sense.
+Using VIPER on a small project with a low budget is almost pointless.